orangetw/Tiny-URL-Fuzzer/README.md

 # How to use?

-All the code are written for hackers.
+All the code are written for hackers, and under PoC.
 Read the source!
 Some URL samples you can check [samples.txt](samples.txt)

 ### Install / Restore